-Appendix C. PLC Sen-Assessment (Copy - Original available ASD-South PLC Assessment Tool Not true of our team Our team is addressing this Our team is addressing this with some success Ou team has got this!
-Structure 1 We have identified team norms to guide us in working together 2 We are organized into meaningful collaborative teams that support the work 3 Our team set goals and we work toward fulfilling those goals 4 We have a PLC meeting schedule and we meet regularly (bi-weekly or weekly) 5 We are involved in ongoing, job embedded professional learning/reading 6 We have reviewed our curriculum and identified the skills and content we want out What do we 7 We have identified the best sequence of content/skill that is delivered in our course(s) want students 8 We have identified the prerequisite knowledge and skills that students need in order to to know / be 9 We have established proficiency standards we want students to achieve on the skills and able to do? content of our course(s) 10 We use our pre-assessment (baseline) data to determine our next instructional steps 11 We have developed and administered common summative assessments and analyzed How will we the data to calibrate our practices know when 12 We frequently develop and analyze common formative assessments that helps inform they are 'there'?
-12 our practice and determine each student's differentiated needs they are there.
-13 We share and analyze data gathered via conversations, observations, and products to 1 13 identify whether students have met learning outcomes What data do 14 We use the results of our common assessments to identify students who have mastered we use to help 14 the content or require additional time and support to achieve success inform our We develop and implement strategies using the academic pyramid of intervention to decisions and 15 support students who have already mastered or require additional support to reach their how do we use learning goals it?
-16 We use student data to identify our professional learning needs Neut 47 We have identified areas in which we require professional learning based on our results Next steps 1 17 from this self-assessment (listed belowprovide space for them to record this)
+ASD-South PLC Assessment Tool NOT TRUE of OUR TEAM OUR TEAM IS ADDRESSING THIS ADDRESSING with SOME SUCCESS OUR TEAM HAS GOT THIS!
+Structure 1 We have identified team norms to guide us in working together 2 We are organized into meaningful collaborative teams that support the work 3 Our team set goals and we work toward fulfilling those goals 4 We have a PLC meeting schedule and we meet regularly (bi-weekly or weekly) 5 We are involved in ongoing, job embedded professional learning/reading = - - = What do we want students to know / be able to do?
+6 We have reviewed our curriculum and identified the skills and content we want out students to learn 7 We have identified the best sequence of content/skill that is delivered in our course(s) 8 We have identified the prerequisite knowledge and skills that students need in order to achieve the essential learning 9 We have established proficiency standards we want students to achieve on the skills and content of our course(s) 10 We use our pre-assessment (baseline) data to determine our next instructional steps How will we know when they are 'there'?
+11 We have developed and administered common summative assessments and analyzed the data to calibrate our practices 12 We frequently develop and analyze common formative assessments that helps inform our practice and determine each student's differentiated needs 13 We share and analyze data gathered via conversations, observations, and products to identify whether students have met learning outcomes What data do we use for our decisions & how do we use it?
+14 We use the results of our common assessments to identify students who have mastered the content or require additional time and support to achieve success 15 We develop and implement strategies using the academic pyramid of intervention to support students who have already mastered or require additional support to reach their learning goals 16 We use student data to identify our professional learning needs Next steps 17 We have identified areas in which we require professional learning based on our results from this self-assessment (listed belowprovide space for them to record this)